If I waited for perfection, I would never write a word. Margaret Atwood

 When we are stuck in a perfectionist mindset, we often say we can’t delegate because ‘we need things to be done properly’.
 Start by challenging your beliefs.
 List the things that you believe must be perfectly done.
 Next to each item write down why you believe that this activity must be perfect.
 Are you resisting delegating to a colleague because you don’t trust their ability?
 How might you overcome this?
 For example, you might feel easier about this by separating tasks into low stakes and high stakes and begin by delegating just one low stakes task per week.
 Then track how this goes – not just the task, but your ability to step back and not micromanage your colleague.

-We aren’t actually interested in perfect work, believes philosopher Alain de Botton.
-And because the problem didn’t begin with producing great work, work cannot provide the solution.
+We aren’t actually interested in perfect work, believes writer and philosopher Alain de Botton.
+And because the problem doesn’t begin with producing great work, work won’t provide the solution.
 We want to feel accepted, but not by our bosses, so neither the perfect pitch nor the slick seminar will provide peace.
-We need to allow ourselves to know that we are accepted, before we begin the next project.
-Only when we acknowledge that we are worthy – because of our qualities, our close relationships and our life experiences (the things that make us ‘us’ in other words), then will help us know what good enough really means.
+Only when we acknowledge that we are worthy – because of our qualities and our relationships (the things that make us ‘us’ in other words), then we’ll be good enough for ourselves.

 Pingback: Building my Confidence – Step 3: Becoming more assertive and speaking up in meetings | ianfrosteducation